Welcome to Cyber Sense, the ANU community's hub for learning and seeking help to live safely online.

 Number of attacks against the ANU networks and systems that were detected and stopped.

-The counter shows the scale of the threat against the ANU and our work.
+The counter shows the scale of the threat against the ANU and our network.

 Every minute of every day malicious individuals, organisations and state-based actors are seeking to undermine our academic freedoms, steal our world-leading research, and harvest sensitive personal information of our community members.

-Keep reading to understand the simple steps that each of us can and should take to protect ourselves and our ANU community.
+Keep browsing this website to understand the simple steps that each of us can and should take to protect ourselves and our ANU community.

 Welcome to Cyber Sense Training